KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

    short:
    when?
 IF...FEC...and put in call stack..when FEC create at that time Lexcical ENV create
-   contains: LM + IPLE
+   contains: LM + It's PLE
-   Store: All 1)VAR & 2)FRR of PLS
+   Store: All 1)VAR & FRR of PLS

 # what is Scope CHain